ekoner/data-art-and-culture/Exploring distrust of public information though art.md

 ## Magical Realism

 A touring show 90 minutes long that went out to art galleries, universities and all kinds of strange places.
-A period in our history loosely based on John Dee - court wizard in the Elizabethan court - no word for scientist.
+Based on a period in our history loosely based on [John Dee](https://en.wikipedia.org/wiki/John_Dee) - court wizard in the Elizabethan court - there was no word then for scientist.
 One foot in ritual one foot in science.
 He did lecture tours talking about mathematics, equations, optics, lenses, algebra.
 His flying mechanical beetle, created at university, scared people so much he was accused of witchcraft.
 He also did seances communicating with the spirit world which he called the angelic world.
 He worked with a convicted fraudster and government agent Edward Kelly.
 The angels via Edward Kelly, the medium, said “Don’t trust Edward Kelly”.
 Even a stopped clock tells the time twice a day.

 Close parallels between then and now.
 Hysteria around catholic conspirators.
 There were real extremists and also a lot of paranoia around who was an extremist and who wasn’t.
 Like now, law-abiding Muslims get swept up in extremist narrative.